komus-Israel/DEVO-react-app/README.md

 * Smart contract was written in solidity

-* Unit testing and deveployment using Truffle
+* Unit testing and deployment with Truffle

 * Client application built with react